CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

 this vector).
 On 2D. cartesian lattice there could be up to 4 such neighbors hence the max vector index is 3 (we start counting from 0).

-We next clear the map where we store our results because each time we call this function it wil be incrementing the values so if we did not clear we would be starting counting from different value that zero.
+We next clear the map where we store our results because each time we call this function it increments the stored values.
+If we did not clear the map first, each new calculation would start from the previous result instead of zero.

 At line 16 we start triple loop where we iterate over all lattice pixels.
-This might not be the most efficient method but it is the simplest to code.
+This is not the most optimized implementation, but it is direct and easy to inspect.

 In lines 19 and 20 we get a cell that resides at a given pixel.
 If the cell pointer returned is ``NULL`` we are dealing with ``Medium`` and cell and this is why in lines 23-25 we check if the cell is different than ``NULL``